megawubs/trakt-api-wrapper/readme.md

 Trakt-api-wrapper version 2
 =================

 This is the Trakt API wrapper for their new API (version 2).
-It's in active development

 ## Installation